MitchScho/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+Or run using the command `npm start` to use nodemon.
+- Access the app at `localhost:8080/register` where you can register an account and begin use.